What are porphyrins?

 In the spring of 2020 a group of German doctors had already written an open letter to their Chancellor and ministers of the federal government, asking them to do just that.
 They claimed a connection between mobile phone technology, weakness of the immune system and the devastating Corona virus and called for a reduction of the RF burden.

 Doctors such as Dr. Dietrich Klinghardt, whose specialty is neurological disease, investigates the electromagnetic condition of his patients’ homes as a matter of course, particularly their bedrooms.
 He himself earned a Building Biologist degree in order to better understand mitigation strategies.
 It would make sense even to study their places of work, their typical transportation routes, and even to have a good look at any recent upgrades in technological infrastructure in their community.

 Dr. Rubik cites the investigations linking 5G wireless infrastructure with initiation outbreaks in places like, South Korea, Northern Italy, New York City, Southern California, Silicon Valley, Seattle, but also noted there were outbreaks in places with very little wireless.
 So the co-relation was not so clear cut.
-Recent vaccine drives, or the level of pollution, could be among other factors.
-There was also the issue of intense satellite proliferation which our planet was on the verge of.
-The study mentions it in the future tense.
+Recent vaccine drives, or the level of pollution, could be also be among the factors.
+But how are we to make sense of the influence of local infrastructure when the whole planet was on the verge of intense satellite proliferation.
+The study mentions this in the future tense.